 As mentioned above, Groups can only be associated with one Organization.
 This also applies to user accounts in Issuetrak, and by extension, the User Administrator.
-Since one User Administrator can only have membership in one Organization, the account can only be used to administer that Organization and its "Additional Organizations".
-If there is just one person that needs the ability to manage users in multiple Organizations, but should not have sysadmin privileges, then that person will need a User Administrator account for each Organization.
+Since a User Administrator can only have membership in one Organization, the account can only be used to administer that Organization and its "Additional Organizations".
+If there is just one person that needs the ability to manage users in multiple Organizations, but should not have full admin privileges (either SysAdmin or "Can access and maintain Administration functions " permission), then that person will need a User Administrator account for each Organization.

 There is no limit to the number of User Administrator accounts that can be used on either the Organization or site level.
-A dedicated User Administrator account for each Organization can be provided to a single person, if desired.
+A dedicated User Administrator account for each Organization can be provided to a single person if desired.
 As with the Group labeling in the scenario above, it is wise to give such accounts descriptive UserIDs.
-Assuming that the base userid is JDoe, the User Administrator userid for each Organization could variously be:

 For example, if the user's base userid is JDoe, here are some suggested userids for their User Administrator accounts: